 Directions to the site are as follows: From US-1 (Overseas Highway), entering Key West, turn south on South Roosevelt Boulevard.
 Access to the main entrance of the Key West International Airport (EYW) is provided by traveling south on South Roosevelt Boulevard (State Road A-1-A).

-Basic: The basic project purpose is for airport improvements.
+Basic: The basic project purpose is for new road access.

-Overall: The overall project purpose is for airport improvements at Key West International Airport in Key West, Florida.
+Overall: The overall project purpose is for new road access at Key West International Airport in Key West, Florida.

 EXISTING CONDITIONS: The project area is an existing airport.
 The area surrounding the project area to the south consists of South Roosevelt Boulevard and the Atlantic Ocean, to the east and north, the existing airport and to the west, the Key West Salt Ponds.
 According to the benthic survey submitted by the Applicant, the National Wetland Inventory map, the area is classified as E2FO3P - Estuarine, Intertidal, Forested, Broad-Leaved Evergreen and Irregularly Flooded.
 This wetland area is hydrologically connected and part of a larger wetland habitat (salt pond) that extends to the west, beyond the project limits.

 Site preparation in connection to these actions would require soil excavation and placement of clean fill material within wetland area.
-Wetland impacts associated with the projects are estimated to be 3.33 acres.
+Wetland impacts associated to the project are estimated in 0.18 acre.

-COMPENSATORY MITIGATION – The applicant has offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment: Permittee responsible compensatory mitigation is proposed for impacts.
+COMPENSATORY MITIGATION – The applicant has offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment: Proposed wetland impacts are limited to low-quality habitats with the presence of invasive species and decaying wetland species.
+Compensatory mitigation is proposed via credits in coordination with USACE.

 CULTURAL RESOURCES: The Corps is not aware of any known historic properties within the permit area.
 By copy of this public notice, the Corps is providing information for review.
 Our final determination relative to historic resource impacts is subject to review by and coordination with the State Historic Preservation Officer and those federally recognized tribes with concerns in Florida and the Permit Area.